 Company business needs

-To function properly, most companies rely on operational day-to-day data flow.
-That’s the foundation of every business process.
-By backing up business-critical information, you secure it from data losses and the potential downtime that may cost your company a fortune.
+To function properly, most companies rely on operational day-to-day data flow like emails, spreadsheets, text documents, etc. By backing up this business-critical information, you secure it from data losses and reduce the potential downtime due to disruptions that usually cost businesses a fortune.

 The time for which you have to store this data depends solely on your business goals.
 The mistake many companies make is keeping this type of data for as long as possible.
 It feels like a safe choice, but it will only take up space and computing resources by piling up your storage with useless information.